Here's The Photo The Suns Tweeted Of Chris Paul And Steph Curry

-The Phoenix Suns are hosting the Golden State Warriors on Tuesday night, and during the game the Suns tweeted out a photo.
+The Phoenix Suns hosted the Golden State Warriors on Tuesday night, and during the game the Suns tweeted out a photo.

 The photo of Steph Curry and Chris Paul can be seen in a tweet that is embedded below from the Twitter account of the Suns.